AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 # Governance & Upgrades

 :::danger
-This is a first draft which articulates the latest thinking on upgrades.
+This is a first draft which articulates the latest thinking on governance & upgrades.
 It is subject to change and further review - ultimately needing team-wide understanding and approval.
 Please take this as a proposal, not as truth.
 :::

 ### Contents